gnomical/solid-theme-provider/README.md

 }
 ```

+> **Note**
-Note that the styles used to override the toggle button can also leverage the theme variables.
-As can anything else in your project.
+> The styles used to override the toggle button should leverage the theme variables, just as everything else in your project.